In the living room of the large, dark house, three people seemed to be standing as far away from each other as they could.

 I saw Miss Lane look around the room as the sheriff and her deputy left.
 Nobody in the room looked like they were about to be doing any mourning, but it also seemed unlikely that they would answer — or even tolerate — questions from a reporter.
 So, she turned to go also, perhaps deciding that her best bet under the circumstances would be to try again to interview the sheriff.

 However, when we got outside, Rhonda already had her car turned around and she was apparently ready to leave.
-I could hear the other police car going down the hill toward the highway.
+I could hear another car going down the hill toward the highway.
 But the passenger door of Rhonda’s cruiser was open…

 Hoping I was reading the situation correctly, I hopped in and closed the door.
 “Thanks for the ride,” I said cheerfully.